New Jersey Employment Lawyer

 In closing, it is important to understand that the law that will apply to you is, generally speaking, the law in the state in which you work, not necessarily the state in which you live.
 So, for example, if you live in New Jersey but regularly work in Pennsylvania, you will not likely find yourself protected by New Jersey’s employment laws.

 Obviously, if you have questions about the laws that may apply to you, it is important to consult with an experienced employment lawyer.
-If you are interested in consultation with Schall & Barasch, we encourage you to fill out the “Help Us Understand Your Case” Questionnaire, which you can find on the home page of this web site.
+If you are interested in consultation with Schall & Barasch, we encourage you to click on the link on this page, the “Help Us Understand Your Case” which will bring you to our Firm’s Questionnaire.
+Or feel free to call us at (856) 914-9200.

 * In every year since 2014, the law firm of Schall & Barasch has been included in the Tier 1 list of best law firms in New Jersey practicing in the field of employment law on behalf of individuals.
 This list is compiled by U.S. News & World Report.
 A description of the selection methodology can be found at www.bestlawfirms.usnews.com/methodology.aspx.